missing-semester/missing-semester/about.md

 ---
 layout: lecture
-title: "Why we are teaching this class"
+title: "Why teaching this class"
 ---

 During a traditional Computer Science education, chances are you will take